Update May 27th, 2021 – Interoperability with Windows 2019 / Group Policy and Horizon Service Account permissions

 - In AD, we can see my Horizon Service Account –

 - And we also see that I added this user that’s attached to the Administrators (Read Only) group that provides limited permissions (no modifications available).
+UPDATE: If you desire to reset the highest count using this script, your account WILL need a specific privilege – GLOBAL_CONFIG_MANAGEMENT.
+Please add this to your service account.
+Here is the table for the Horizon API call.

 Download scripts to a folder on your View Manager server